Corwen railway station: Original station

 The first station to open was a temporary station to the east of the town, when the line from opened in October 1864.
 A permanent station was opened by the Great Western Railway in May 1865.
-The station had two platforms, a signal box, and was a passing place on the single track line.
+The station had two platforms and a signal box, and was a passing place on the single track line.

 Corwen was also the southern terminus of the Denbigh, Ruthin and Corwen Railway (DR&CR), which ran from Rhyl via Denbigh and Ruthin to Corwen, opening in 1864.
-According to the Official Handbook of Stations, the following classes of traffic were being handled at this station in 1956: G, P, F, L, H and C and there was a 1-ton 10 cwt crane.
+According to the Official Handbook of Stations, the following classes of traffic were being handled at this station in 1956: G, P, F, L, H and C, and there was a 1-ton 10 cwt crane.

 The former DR&CR route officially closed in 1965.

-Corwen station itself was scheduled to close under the Beeching Axe to passengers on Monday 18 January 1965 however it closed prematurely on Monday 14 December 1964 due to flood damage west of the station.
+Corwen station itself was scheduled to close under the Beeching Axe to passengers on Monday 18 January 1965; however, it closed prematurely on Monday 14 December 1964 due to flood damage west of the station.

 The main station building and site remains intact today, in private use since 1990 as a showroom for Ifor Williams Trailers; the trackbed was infilled, both main building wings and the toilets were demolished, and the central section was rebuilt to accommodate a showroom.